bspintu/demo/README.md

 Updates in stage

-More updates in working directory
+More updates in working directory.